-We often think of ‘rich’ as meaning those who have an abundance of capital – at least relative to to others in society.
-Most of us are probably familiar with the use of the word ‘capital’ to mean financial assets such as cash.
+We often think of the word rich as meaning those who have an abundance of capital.
+At least relative to to others in society.
+And most of us are probably familiar with the use of the word ‘capital’ to mean financial assets such as cash.

 - economic (cash and other assets)